alkabadhan09/kickstarter-analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-The objective of this project is to analyze the Kickstarter dataset and visualize the outcomes of the campaigns in relation to their funding goals and their launch dates.
+The objective is to help playwright Louise, who wants to start a crowdfunding campaign for her play Fever.
+Throughout the module, we have been organizing, sorting, and analyzing data to determine if there are specific factors that contribute to a successful fundraising campaign.
+And finally in the Kickstarter Challenge, we sorted and visualized data in order to help Louise with outcomes based on Launch Dates and funding goals.

 ### Purpose
-The purpose is to help playwright Louise, who wants to start a crowdfunding campaign for her play Fever.
-Throughout the module, we have been organizing, sorting, and analyzing data to determine if there are specific factors that contribute to a successful fundraising campaign.
+The purpose is to analyze the Kickstarter dataset which contains over 4000 projects including categories such as goal amount, pledged amount, country, ID, category and subcategory of the campaign etc. We used Excel to filter, format, sort, and organize data to reach conclusion and also used pivot tables, pivot charts, bar graphs, line graphs etc. to visualize the conclusion.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date
 For this deliverable, we analyzed the outcomes for category theater based on the launch dates, specifically months of the year to determine if there is a specific period of the year that people funded a theater play.
-A Pivot Table and Pivot Chart was created to help analyze and visualize the data.
+A Pivot Table and Pivot Chart ware created to help analyze and visualize the data.

 ![Screenshot 2022-06-13 152013](https://user-images.githubusercontent.com/107225715/173456714-2875df79-7d53-49e3-9adb-7f094fadbfb1.png)
 ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/107225715/173456911-01d66805-6b2b-401c-9f7b-608a97d5eee1.png)